 • Reach out to your SG sales rep and get their help in finding local/regional producers to highlight and promote or invite to tasting events.

-Proof.com has a wide range of women-owned brands to choose from.
+SGProof.com has a wide range of women-owned brands to choose from.
 A few options are listed below to get you started.
-Be sure to use the “Diverse-Owned Brands” search filter to see all the products available in your area.

 Spirits